Southgate, London: Churches

 Christ Church stands near Southgate Green.
 This was built on the site of Weld Chapel, which was built in 1615 and demolished in 1863.
 The clock on the church was placed there to celebrate Queen Victoria's diamond jubilee.
 The church contains London's largest collection of pre-raphaelite stained glass by Morris, Marshall Faulkner & Co (later Morris & Co).
 The parish church of St Andrew is on Chase Side.
 Emmanuel Evangelical Church meets in Ashmole School.
 Southgate Methodist Church is on The Bourne, near Southgate Underground station.
 It was built in 1929, replacing a building on Chase Side.
 It is an active community hub.

 Southgate Masonic Centre

 The Southgate Masonic Centre is home to 160 Lodges of which 15 are from Middlesex, along with 5 Chapters.
 The Centre, a converted church hall, was opened in 1968.
 The Middlesex Lodges that joined had been meeting in pubs and similar venues and welcomed the opportunity to have their own Centre.

 Oak Hill College

 Oak Hill College is a theological college located on Chase Side.
 It trains both Anglican and Independent students for Church ministry in the UK and overseas.

 Southgate Mosque

 Southgate Mosque is located at Southgate House, Southgate High Street.
+It was founded in 2021 as a non-profit organisation dedicated to providing prayer facilities to the local Muslim community.